danreeves/watch/README.md

 ### `Watch.run`

-Required to be called at the end of your watch script to prevent the process for finishing.
+*Required* to be called at the end of your watch script

 ## Contributing